Kenan Family Collection

 Scope and Contents

-The collection also documents Kenan Family History, including publications on the history, restoration, and preservation of Liberty Hall plantation in Kenansville, Duplin County.
-Other items include an opinion piece and miscellaneous notes by North Carolina Attorney General and former Confederate colonel Thomas S. Kenan.
-A letter from Alvaretta Kenan Register about her research on her family and a description and illustration of the Kenan Family Coat of Arms complete the family history portion of the collection.
+The collection also documents miscellaneous aspects of Kenan family history.
+Included are materials pertaining to history, restoration, and preservation of Liberty Hall plantation in Kenansville, Duplin County and of the Flagler Museum, formerly known as the residence, Whitehall.
+Other items include an opinion piece and miscellaneous notes by North Carolina Attorney General and former Confederate colonel Thomas S. Kenan, a letter from Alvaretta Kenan Register about her research on her family, and a description and illustration of the Kenan Family Coat of Arms.

 Conditions Governing Access